btcpayserver/opencart/README.md

 ## Development

-OpenCart 4 development happens on the `master` branch and OpenCart 3 is maintained on the `3.x` branch but does not receive any new features.
+OpenCart 4 development happens on the `master` branch and OpenCart 3 is maintained on the `3.x` branch but is mostly in maintenance mode.